-The scripting interface (Python or Tcl) are used to setup the system (particles, boundary onditions, interactions, ...), control the simulation, run analysis, and store and load results.
-The user has at hand the full rl3sibili5y and functionality of the scripting language.
-For instance, it is possible to use the SciPy package for analysis and PyPlot for plotting.
+The Tcl interpreter contains several special commands as an extension to Tcl, which provide the interaction with the simulation engine.
+Thus, the user has at hand the full realm of Tcl commands and constructs plus a few commands to communicate with the simulation engine.
+The interfacing commands are designed so that they can both set properties of the system (set up particles, interactions, thermostat) and retrieve information about the already set-up entities.
+The standard Tcl constructs allow for a flexible decision-making in the course of the simulation.
+This can be for example exploited to check whether a simulation has reached the desired state.
 With a certain overhead in efficiency, it can also be used to reject/accept new configurations in combined MD/MC schemes.
-In principle, any parameter which is accessible from the scripting level can be changed at any moment of runtime.
+In principle, any parameter which is accessible from the Tcl level can be changed at any moment of runtime.
 In this way methods like thermodynamic integration become readily accessible.

-The focus of the user guide is documenting the scripting interfacce, its behaviour and use in the simulation.
-It only describes certain technical details of implementation which are necessary for understanding how the script interface works.
-Technical documentation of the code and program structure is contained in the Developers' guide (see section 18.3).
+The focus of the user guide is documenting the Tcl commands, their behaviour and use in the simulation.
+It only describes certain technical details of implementation which are necessary for understanding how the commands work.
+Technical documentation of the code and program structure is contained in the Developers' guide (see section 17.3).